Royal York Road

 A sign for Royal York Road in Mimico, near its southern terminus.

-Royal York Road, historically known as Church Street or New Church Street, is a north-south arterial road in Toronto, Ontario, Canada.
+Royal York Road, historically known as Church Street or New Church Street, is a north–south arterial road in Toronto, Ontario, Canada.
 It is a concession road, 5 concessions (10 km) west of Yonge Street, and runs through many residential neighbourhoods, most notably Mimico and the Kingsway.
 It is classified as a "minor arterial" road by the city of Toronto.

 The road begins in the south near the shoreline of Lake Ontario, just south of Lake Shore Blvd.
 It then travels through the neighbourhoods of Mimico, the Queensway, Sunnylea, the Kingsway, and Humber Valley Village.
 It also serves as the boundary for two neighbourhoods north of Eglinton Avenue; Richview, and Humber Heights.
 The road crosses three creeks; Mimico Creek, and two tributaries of the Humber River; Humber Creek, and Silver Creek.

 Royal York Road officially ends at Dixon Road, but its alignment continues further north as St. Phillips Road, which ends at Weston Road.
 Weston Road north of St. Phillips continues north on the same general alignment as Royal York, eventually leading into Vaughan.

 History

-Royal York Road has a rich history that traces back to the late 19th century.
-Originally named Church Street in the village of Mimico, this road began as a dirt path north of the village.
-The transformation of Royal York Road started in the 1920s with the development of The Kingsway, an affluent residential area, and continued in the 1930s with the growth of Humber Valley Village.
-At that point, the road was paved up to Eglinton Avenue.
-By the 1950s, as more surrounding areas were developed, the entire length of Royal York Road was fully paved, creating a more accessible and connected thoroughfare.

-In recent years, Royal York Road has undergone several infrastructure projects to improve its functionality.
-One of the more notable changes involved the addition of bike lanes, particularly the 1.25-meter-wide lanes between Mimico Creek and Usher Avenue.
-However, these lanes have faced criticism for being too narrow, not meeting the 1.5-meter minimum standard recommended by the Transportation Association of Canada, which the City of Toronto follows.
-Despite the improvements, concerns remain about the safety and design of these bike lanes.
+Royal York Road is named after the Royal York Hotel Golf Club that was opened in Etobicoke in 1929 by the Canadian Pacific Railway.
+The railway created the exclusive golf club to attract wealthy travellers accustomed to staying at the King Edward Hotel to its new Royal York Hotel in downtown Toronto instead.
+Prior to 1930, the road had been called Church Street due to the number of churches along it, and was originally surveyed as Concession B, starting from the Town of Mimico.